 Hearing aid program options are awesome these days!
 Both hearing aids, and cochlear implants, have a variety of options to help us hear better in different environments.
-They have come a long way in the 30 plus years I’ve been wearing aids.
+Hearing devices have come a long way in the 30 plus years I’ve been wearing hearing aids.
 I’m more connected than ever, are you?

 Ten years into wearing hearing aids, I got my first pair of digital hearing aids.
 They were a huge improvement over the analog hearing aids that turned all noise up.
 With digital hearing aids, I could better tolerate my work related noise in the salon.
 It was a smooth transition for me to go digital for me.

 Technology keeps pace with my hearing loss, thank goodness.
 There’s so much more that can be done with specific programs in hearing aids (and cochlear implants) than ever before.
 Thank you technology for keeping up with my hearing loss!

 Do you know the program options available on your hearing aids or cochlear implants?

 Some people are happy with 1 or 2 programs on their hearing devices, the most common one is the restaurant/noisy setting.
 However, there are more options for people like me who like more control for different environments.